Written by: Laura Gray, MSc

 Combining conventional veterinary care with alternative medicine can result in the best outcome for your horse.

-Conventional medicines have proven highly effective at managing, minimizing, or even eradicating diseases in humans, but an increasing segment of the population is searching for less invasive and more natural approaches to health and wellness.
+Conventional medicines have proven highly effective at managing, minimizing, or even eradicating diseases in humans, but an increasing segment of the population is searching for less invasive, alternative, and more natural approaches to health and wellness.
 This trend is now overflowing into the equine world.

 The growing interest in complementary or alternative modalities such as Chinese herbal medicines, acupuncture, massage therapies, chiropractic work, and homeopathy is allowing for a more integrative approach to horse health as veterinarians welcome these healing methods into their practice.